Macavity/siyuan-secure-notes/README.md

 ## Features

+- Set a master password which unlocks and shows all notes
 - Protect Notebooks with a password
 - Provide a setting which allows if you want to hide or blur the protected notebooks
-- Provide a setting if uninstalling the plugin should remove the stored passwords
 - Passwords are encrypted

+## Planned Features

+- [] Provide a setting if uninstalling the plugin should remove the stored passwords

 ## Data Security Statement